 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 The best-estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant (Pension Consulting Alliance-PCA) as an input to the process.
-The actuarial investment rate of return assumption was adopted by the board in February 2017 in conjunction with the most recent experience study.
-For each future valuation, CalSTRS consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
-Best estimates of 20-year geometrically-linked real rates of return and the assumed asset allocation for each major asset class for the year ended June 30, 2019, are summarized in the following table:
+The actuarial investment rate of return assumption was adopted by the board in January 2020 in conjunction with the most recent experience study.
+For each current and future valuation, CalSTRS' independent consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
+Best estimates of expected 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class as of June 30, 2020, are summarized in the following table:

 Asset Class Assumed Asset Allocation Long-Term Expected Real Rate of Return

-Global Equity 47% 4.80%
+Public Equity 42% 4.80%

+Real Estate 15% 3.60%

+Private Equity 13% 6.30%

 Fixed Income 12% 1.30%

-Real Estate 13% 3.60%

-Private Equity 13% 6.30%

-Risk Mitigating Strategies 9% 1.80%
+Risk Mitigating Strategies 10% 1.80%

-Inflation Sensitive 4% 3.30%
+Inflation Sensitive 6% 3.30%

 Cash/Liquidity 2% -0.40%

 100%